-The Baroffio Museum And The Crypt
+The Baroffio Museum and the Crypt

 Sacro Monte di Varese is a monumental site consisting of fourteen chapels, the Sanctuary and the Crypt, erected on the Velate mountain between 1604 and 1698.
-The Via Sacra is dedicated to the Mysteries of the Rosary, a 2 km long uphill path with 250 meters in altitude.
+The Via Sacra is dedicated to the Mysteries of the Rosary, a 2 km long uphill path with 250 meters of altitude.
 The village can also be reached by private and public transport, even using the liberty funicular.

 The Baroffio Museum is the oldest museum in Varese, inaugurated in 1936 inside which you can admire three collections on three levels with masterpieces of Lombard art from the Middle Ages to the eighteenth century: the picture gallery of Count Giuseppe Dall'Aglio with Flemish works, the from the Romanesque period of the Sanctuary and a surprising collection of contemporary art with a Marian subject, with works by Guttuso, Bodini, Matisse and Rouault.